 “With the increasing use of xylitol as a sweetener in products, I would always be concerned with anything a dog eats that might be sweet to check to see if there’s xylitol in the ingredient list,” says Scott Fausel, medical director of VCA Sinking Spring in Sinking Spring, Pennsylvania.

 Just 50 milligrams per pound of a dog’s body weight can cause problems.
 Some sugar-free gum products contain as much as 1 gram (1,000 milligrams) of xylitol per piece.

 If you even suspect your dog might have ingested something containing xylitol, contact your vet, an emergency veterinary hospital or poison-control hotline immediately — don’t wait.
-Do not induce vomiting; wait for instructions from your vet or someone at a poison-control center.
+When it comes to xylitol and dogs, do not induce vomiting; wait for instructions from your vet or someone at a poison-control center.
 (Note: Charges apply when calling poison control.)

 Your vet will treat your dog for xylitol poisoning even if you just suspect he consumed the poison.
 Depending on your dog’s symptoms and how much time has passed since he ate the xylitol, your vet might or might not induce vomiting.
 Typically, the dog is hospitalized, monitored and given supportive treatment depending on his symptoms.
 Prognosis and chances of survival increase if your dog is admitted to the hospital before any liver damage occurs.

 Tell us: Have you ever had an experience with xylitol and dogs?
 What did your dog eat?

 Thumbnail: Photography by monkeybusinessimages/Thinkstock.

 What sort of side effects does xylitol have on humans?
 Read about xylitol and other sweeteners on universityhealthnews.com >>